iag-geo/bootleaf/README.md

 - `geomField` - applies to GeoServer layers.
 The name of the geometry field
 - `label`: `{"name": "field_name","minZoom": 10, maxZoom: 16}` - this option creates a simple text label layer based on the specified field name, with the label layer switching on/off based on the current map scale.
 Coincident labels are de-duplicated.
 Applies to WFS and GeoJson layers only
 - `outputFormat` : for WFS layers, override the default `text/javascript` output format type, eg using `application/json` or `text/json` as required by the GeoServer instance
+- `EPSG` - applies to GeoServer layers.
+The WKID value for this layer's coordinate system - see http://spatialreference.org/

 **Specifying and formatting fields**